MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

 - Monitor > Cloud flow activity page does not currently support solution cloud flows.
 - [Audit log events for cloud flow permissions](/power-platform/admin/logging-power-automate#see-audited-events) that provide visibility into sharing are not updated for solution cloud flows.
-- The [List Flows as Admin API](/connectors/flowmanagement/#list-flows-as-admin) does not return solution cloud flows that have not previously been turned on (published) since the identifier returned is the Logic Apps ID.
-In the future, this API will be updated to return the Workflow ID as the identifier for solution cloud flows so all solution cloud flows can be returned.
+- The [List Flows as Admin API](/connectors/flowmanagement/#list-flows-as-admin) does not return solution cloud flows that have not previously been turned on (published) since the identifier returned is the Logic Apps ID and unpublished flows don't yet have a Logic Apps ID.
+In the future, this API will be updated to return all solution cloud flows.
 - The [List Flows API](/connectors/flowmanagement/#list-my-flows) does not return any solution cloud flows.
 In the future, this will be updated to return solution cloud flows when the [List Flows as Admin API](/connectors/flowmanagement/#list-flows-as-admin) is updated.